rackspace-cookbooks/pythonstack/README.md

 Creates monitoring check for each site if node[platformstack][cloud_monitoring] = enabled

 #### application_python_nginx
 Creates a configuration file for applications using variables for mysql_master node and rabbitmq node and placing this file in /etc/pythonstack.ini

 #### format_disk
-Recipe will format /dev/xvde1 (datadisk on Rackspace performance cloud nodes) and will prepare it for the mysql datadir
+Includes stack_commons::format_disk which will format /dev/xvde1 (datadisk on Rackspace performance cloud nodes) this should not be called directly, if you want to format a disk for mysql usage use the recipe pythonstack::mysql_add_drive.

 #### gluster
-Sets up gluster nodes and replica count
+Includes stack_commons::gluster which sets up gluster nodes and replicas

 #### memcache
-Install memcached and sets up cloud monitoring of memcached
+Includes stack_commons::memcached which installs and sets up cloud monitoring of memcached

 #### mongodb_standalone
-Sets up a stand alone mongo db instance
+Includes stack_commons::mongodb_standalone which sets up a standalone mongo db instance

 #### mysql_add_drive
 Recipe will format /dev/xvde1 (datadisk on Rackspace performance cloud nodes) and will prepare it for the mysql datadir

 #### mysql_base
-Includes recipe database::mysql, platformstack::monitors, mysql-multi::mysql_base
+Includes recipe stack_commons::mysql_base to build a default standalone MySQL server.
 Creates mysql-monitor template if node[platformstack][cloud_monitoring] = enabled Creates an iptables rule for application_python nodes in order to connect to this one.

 #### mysql_master
-Runs pythonstack::mysql_base along with mysql-multi::mysql_master recipes
-creates db and associated user per vhost use this if you are running on a single node
+Includes stack_commons::mysql_master to build out a MySQL master server. creates databases and associated database user per vhost

 #### mysql_slave
-Runs pythonstack::mysql_base along with mysql-multi::mysql_slave recipes
+Includes stack_commons::mysql_master to build out a MySQL slave server.

 #### mysql_holland
-Setup an apt or yum repository for holland
+Includes stack_commons::mysql_holland which doe the following:
 Installs needed packages (holland and holland-mysqldump) Verifies if this server is a slave or standalone
 Setup a cronjob based on holland attributes

 #### postgresql_base
-Runs pg-multi::default recipe
+Includes stack_commons::postgresql_base to setup a standalone postgresql server.
-Sets up default IP talbles rule to allow acces on ['postgresql']['port']
+Sets up default IP tables rule to allow access on ['postgresql']['port']

 #### postgresql_master
-Runs pythonstack::postgresql_base along with pg-multi::pg_master recipes
+Includes stack_commons::postgresql_master to setup postgresql master server.

 #### postgresql_slave
-Runs pythonstack::postgresql_base along with pg-multi::pg_slave recipes
+Includes stack_commons::postgresql_slave to setup postgresql slave server.

 #### redis_base
-Sets up a standalone redis node.
-It uses rackspace-support/redis-multi cookbook and includes redis-multi, redis-multi::single and redis-multi::enable and opens port in iptables.
+Includes stack_commons::redis_base to setup a standalone redis service.

 #### redis_master
-Uses community cookbook redis-multi::master and Rackspace pythonstack::redis_base
+Includes stack_commons::redis_master to setup a master redis node

 #### redis_sentinel
-Install sentinel using community cookbooks
+Includes stack_commons::redis_sentinel to deploy redis-multi::sentinel

 #### redis_single
-Uses Rackspace pythonstack::redis_base and community cookbook redis-multi::single
+Includes stack_commons::redis_single to deploy stack_commons::redis_base and redis-multi::single recipes

 #### redis_slave
-Uses Rackspace pythonstack::redis_base and community cookbook redis-multi::slave
+Includes stack_commons::redis_slave to deploy stack_commons::redis_base and redis-multi::slave

 #### newrelic
-Install Newrelic if ```node['newrelic']['license'] ``` set with license key
+Includes stack_commons::newrelic to install Newrelic if ```node['newrelic']['license'] ``` set with license key

 #### rabbitmq
-Installs Rabbitmq
+Includes stack_commons::rabbitmq to installs Rabbitmq service

 #### varnish
-Installs and sets up Varnish. loud monitoring enabled by default
+Includes stack_commons::varnish to installs and sets up Varnish.
+Cloud monitoring enabled by default for thsi service.

 ####

 Data_Bag